 EP v1 Supports Your Process Improvement Efforts.

-EP v1 utilizes NCDR Registry® data to support clinical decisions.
+Clinical Quality Measure Options: EP v1 also utilizes NCDR Registry® data to support clinical decisions.
 Facilities already participating in one of the following four NCDR hospital registries will be positioned to rapidly focus on performance improvement efforts.

 - ICD Registry™

 - AFib Ablation Registry™

 - LAAO Registry™

 - IMPACT Registry® (for pediatrics)

 In addition to the noted NCDR registries, other nationally-recognized data registries and hospital quality committee approved, facility-specific dashboards are acceptable data sources for EP v1 accreditation.
 EP accreditation links process improvement to patient outcomes and promotes consistent processes across the care continuum.

 The Essential Components of Electrophysiology Accreditation

 Governance: Optimization of the organizational platform to align dedicated personnel, operational program model, staff education, and service alignment.